meltano/files-lightdash/README.md

         value: "../../.meltano/transformers/dbt/target"
 ```

+## Configuration

 Lightdash needs a backend postgres database to store application data, you can either let Lightdash spin up its own Postgres container automatically or you can pass it credentials to connect to an existing instance.
 If you already have a Postgres instance running locally on 5432 the automatically created Postgres instance will fail to startup.
 Either change the default ports or let Lightdash share your instance by providing it an empty database to connect to.

+#### Existing Postgres Instance

-For configuring Lightdash to use your locally running postgres instance you need to set the following configurations:
+For configuring Lightdash to use your existing running postgres instance you need to set the following configurations:

 ```bash
 meltano config lightdash set secret "not very secret"